merely-useful/py-rse/index.md

 ### Removing before saving {#git-cmdline-ex-unsave}

-The output of `git status` tells us that we can take files out of the list of things to be saved using `git rm --cached`.
+If you're working on an older version of Git, you may see an output from `git status` suggesting you can take files out of the staging area using `git rm --cached`.
 Try this out:

-1. Create a new file in the repository called `example.txt`.
+1. Create a new file in an initialized Git repository called `example.txt`.
 2. Use `git add example.txt` to add this file.
 3. Use `git status` to check that Git has noticed it.
 4. Use `git rm --cached example.txt` to remove it from the list of things to be saved.